-SVM performance was next compared to Adaboost for emotion classification.
-The features employed for the Adaboost emotion classifier were the individual Gabor filters.
-The comparison was performed using 48x48 pixel images at 5 spatial scales (4:16 pixels per cycle).
-This gave 5x8x48x48=92,160 possible features.
+We compared SVM's to Adaboost on the task of emotion classification.
+The features employed for the emotion classifier were the individual Gabor filters.
+There were 5 spatial scales (4:16 pixels per cycle), 8 orientations, and 48×48 image locations, giving $5 \times 8 \times 48 \times 48 = 92$, 160 possible features.
 A subset of these features was chosen using Adaboost.
-On each training round, the Gabor feature with the best expression classification performance for the current boosting distribution was chosen.
+On each training round, the Gabor feature with the best classification performance for the current boosting distribution was chosen.
 The performance measure was a weighted sum of errors on a binary classification task, where the weighting distribution (boosting) was updated at every step to reflect how well each training vector was classified.

-Adaboost training continued until the classifier output distributions for the positive and negative samples were completely separated by a gap proportional to the widths of the two distributions (see Figure 1).
-The union of all features selected for each of the 7 emotion classifiers resulted in a total of 538 features.
+Adaboost had an external parameter consisting of the number of training rounds for each emotion.
+We chose this parameter such that there was no training error and the generalization error was flat. (see Fig. 1).
+The union of all features selected for each of the seven emotion classifiers resulted in a total of 538 features.
+When we increased the number of the number of frequencies from 5 to 9 in Section 3.3, the total number of selected features was 900.

 Classification results are given in Table 2.
 The generalization performance with Adaboost was comparable to linear SVM performance.
 Adaboost had a substantial speed advantage, as shown in Table 3.
 There was a 170-fold reduction in the number of Gabor filters used.
-The convolutions were calculated in pixel space, rather than Fourier space which reduced the advantage of feature selection, but it nevertheless resulted in a substantial speed benefit.
+The convolutions were calculated in pixel space, rather than Fourier space, which